 Want to know the big reason prices are so high?

 Demand.
-There are people WILLING to pay $600-900K for a regular sized home on Oahu or Maui.
+There are many people who are willing to pay $600-900K USD for a regular sized home on Oahu or Maui.
 In most cases they are moving from Japan or California and have sold their home there – and received about the same amount.
 It’s a rather affordable move for them.